 PPG thus encourages all pet owners and pet professionals to embrace modern, scientifically based training techniques and tools, especially the latest generation of no-pull harnesses which are free of the risks posed by traditional collars and offer far more benefits.
 So swap your gear and help create a kinder world for you and your pet!

-Trade in the following gear and receive $10 off* your initial consultation, a private training session, or Puppy Kindergarten class:
+Trade in the following gear and receive $10 off* your initial consultation or private training session:

 *Not to be combined with other offers.
 Limited to one discount per dog, per family.